Ajinug1408/Ajinug1408/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Andika Aji Nugroho 👋

 ![Profile Views](https://komarev.com/ghpvc/?username=your-username&color=blue)

 Welcome to my GitHub! 🚀
-I'm a passionate **[Your Role/Title]** with a love for **[Your Specialization/Interest]**.
-I enjoy building amazing projects, contributing to open source, and sharing knowledge with the community. 🌟
+I'm a passionate Web Developer with a deep love for coding in Python, JavaScript, and PHP.
+I enjoy building innovative web projects, exploring new technologies, and sharing my journey with the developer community. 🌟

 ---